monarc-project/version-checker/README.md

 This tool checks the version of a software.

-The original goal is to reduce the problem of outdated MONARC servers.
+The original goal of this project was to reduce the problem of outdated MONARC servers.
 These servers are a potentially security problem.

 MONARC users who open the home page in the web interface will see an image in the bottom left corner with the text "up-to-date" in green, "update available"